ItsThatDude/jit-access-controller/docs/docs/installation/manual.md

 ---
 sidebar_position: 2
-description: Installing Kairos manually with kubectl
+description: Installing JITAccess manually with kubectl
 ---

 # Install Manually

 ## Installation

-You can manually install Kairos by using the `install.yaml` file in the `dist` folder of the repository.
+You can manually install JITAccess by using the `install.yaml` file in the `dist` folder of the repository.

 ```sh
 kubectl apply -f install.yaml